vmware-archive/hillview/hieroweb/README.md

-# This folder contains the web part of the hiero project:
+# This folder contains the web part of the Hiero project:

 - web services
 - web client
 The web services part links with the jars produced by the hieroplatform project.